Application Process for Retail Intermediaries

 The time taken by an applicant to address matters raised by the Bank during the authorisation process is excluded from the Service Standards.

-Applications that remain dormant with no positive engagement from an applicant will be considered withdrawn.
+Applications with no positive engagement from an applicant will be considered by the Bank to be dormant.
 Applications will be considered dormant and withdrawn if:

 - IQs are not submitted within the relevant timeframe; or